AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-11-28-subtle-web-accessibility-issues/index.md

 {% include postImage.html src: "./images/protanopia.png", alt: "Emulating red-green color blindness on my website." %}

-Now, assuming you've tested this on your site and identified links that rely on color alone, there are a few ways you can make your anchors more accessible to people with vision deficiencies (I currently do #1):
+Now, assuming you've tested this on your site and identified links that rely on color alone, there are a few ways you can make your anchors more accessible to people with vision deficiencies:

-1. Use `text-decoration: underline` (and/or toggle the underline on `:hover` and `:focus`).
+1. Use `text-decoration: underline`.
-2. Use `border-bottom` with a non-zero width (be sure to offset it with an equal amount of top padding).
+2. Use `border-bottom` with a non-zero thickness (be sure to offset it with an equal amount of top padding).
 3. Use an absolutely positioned pseudo-element as the underline (not ideal).

-## 2. DOM Content Ordering Dictates Visual Content Ordering
+## 2. Visual Order Doesn't Match Focus Order

-The **static (DOM) ordering** of your elements and their **visual ordering** are two separate concerns when it comes to web accessibility.
-The first is your primary responsibility as a developer: You should lay out your HTML content in an order that makes sense to a user who's browsing your un-styled content.
-Only then should you begin to use CSS to lay out the content *visually* to match your design requirements.

-The order in which elements are defined in your HTML is the order in which search engines and screen readers crawl that content, regardless of any styling you've applied.
-This means that rearranging your content *visually* with CSS will not change how the content is parsed.

-So why does any of this matter?
-Because you can technically get away with ordering your elements however you want since you can later rearrange them into highly complex layouts using CSS Grid (and, to a lesser degree, Flexbox).
-But this doesn't mean that you shouldn't care about the semantic order of your content—you'll be neglecting search engines, screen readers, and keyboard users.

-Consider the case of a modal window's close button.
-You can position this as the very first child and reposition it later using CSS.
-But does it make sense for the close button to be the first child?
-If that's the case, then screen readers will encounter it immediately after announcing the modal window itself (if that's narrated at all—modal windows are typically wrapped in a `div` for lack of any better alternative).
-So, users will need to temporarily skip the close button in order to read and understand the modal's contents, and then potentially backtrack to the close button later on.
-This doesn't make sense.
-Instead, the close button should be one of the last children in the parent because it's unlikely that users will want to immediately close this window without any context (unless it's your awful cookie notice).
+Elements are arranged statically in HTML, but their ordering isn't necessarily set in stone.
+For example, you can use the [`order` flexbox property](https://developer.mozilla.org/en-US/docs/Web/CSS/order) to change a flex item's order in the layout or use CSS grid columns and template areas to reposition elements in all sorts of creative ways.
+Unfortunately, this can create accessibility problems for screen reader users and keyboard users if not done carefully.

+Typically, users expect to navigate your content in the order in which it is presented visually: top down, left to right in a horizontal, left-to-right [writing mode](https://developer.mozilla.org/en-US/docs/Web/CSS/writing-mode).
+But when you rearrange content visually with CSS, you don't change the focus order of the content, meaning the visual order and focus order may be thrown out of sync.
+This could be considered a violation of [WCAG Success Criterion 2.4.3 (Focus Order)](https://www.w3.org/WAI/WCAG21/Understanding/focus-order.html).
+Similarly, you need to be careful when using the `tabindex` HTML attribute to change an element's focus order, as this can have the same effect.

-## 3. Navigation Can't Be Skipped (Keyboard Users)
+## 3. Navigation Can't Be Skipped

 You visit a site that has a top navigation bar with plenty of useful links and dropdown menus.
 But you're really keen on just navigating the main content of the page.
 Unfortunately, there's no way to skip these navigation links, so your only option is to keep tabbing until you finally reach the main content region.